 On-line Behaviour: Increasingly children have an on-line presence.
 Children should behave safely and responsibly on-line and parents are expected to monitor their activity off-site.
 The school curriculum teaches children to use the internet and social media responsibly and behave in an appropriate manner.
 Sometimes children will use social-media inappropriately.
 If a serious incident occurs, even if it is at home and out of normal school hours, that affects the well-being and social interaction and behaviour of children in school, then this will be logged according to our usual systems and followed up as appropriate.
-Children in Year 6 are allowed to bring in a featureless, non-smart phone; to do so, parents and pupils must read, sign and adhere to our Acceptable Use Policy.
+Children in Year 6 and Year 5, who have been given permission, are allowed to bring in a featureless, non-smart phone; to do so, parents and pupils must read, sign and adhere to our Acceptable Use Policy.